Eastern North Carolina

 - Jacksonville and Onslow County: Mention Jacksonville and Camp Lejeune will inevitably come up, too.
 However, there’s a lot to this Eastern North Carolina city and its surroundings.
 That includes Swansboro, Hammocks Beach State Park, and even the southern half of Topsail Island.

-Kenansville to Morehead City
+Kenansville to Nashville

 - Kenansville and Duplin County: Quite a few towns are shared by Duplin County and their neighbors, including Mount Olive (Wayne) and Faison (Sampson).
 Duplin Winery is also here and the oldest operating winery in North Carolina.